About the challenge

 - Cultural heritage (Eg: 3D scanning of historical places/temples etc, VR tours, preservation of historical monuments)

 - Energy, waste and water (Eg: smart waste management, water conservation, utilization of solar power)

 The competition is open to High School Students between the ages 16 and 19 years with an interest in the field of Science, Technology, Engineering, Mathematics, Business studies and Arts from Vietnam, India and Sri Lanka.

 If your application is accepted, during the semester you will work to validate and refine your concept and submit a short report.
-Online material will be available and workshops organized by the La Trobe Accelerator Program and the Centre for Technology Infusion to help guide you, including market validation, intellectual property, business strategy, entrepreneurial selling and pitching.
+Online material will be available and workshops organized by the La Trobe Innovation and Entrepreneurship Program and the Centre for Technology Infusion to help guide you, including market validation, intellectual property, business strategy, entrepreneurial selling and pitching.